gvwilson/sdxjs/introduction/index.md

 we believe each chapter can be covered in class in 1-2 hours, while the exercises range in difficulty from a few minutes to a couple of days.

-## How can people contribute?
+## How can people use and contribute to this material?

-If you would like to improve what we have or add new material, please see the Code of Conduct in <span x="conduct"></span>
-and the contributor guidelines in <span x="contributing"></span>.
-If you have questions or would like to use this material in a course, please [send us email][email].
+{% include contributing.md %}

 ## Who helped us and inspired us?